 The eighth-grade curriculum includes the religious series Alive in Christ: The Church.
 Students learn about early church history, as well as understanding the parts of the Mass.
 The eighth-grade curriculum also includes Theology of the Body: Book 1 - Purity and the Good News of the Body and Book 2 - Catholic Faith for EveryBODY.
 Students also prepare to receive the Sacrament of Confirmation in the spring.

 7th Grade Junior High students study Life Science.
 This course is designed to introduce students to cycles, patterns, cells, organ systems, the six kingdoms of life, classification, population, communities, ecosystems, genetics, experimentation, life processes, and their environments.

 8th Grade Junior High students study Physical Science.
 Physical Science is the study of the nature and structure of matter and energy.
 The areas covered will be the organization and use of the periodic table, making science measurements, physical and chemical changes, temperature and heat, work, force, and motion.

-7th grade Texas History: Texas History is a one-semester course.
-We will begin with focusing on the basics of the geography of our great state and roll through the many eras that include Spanish Texas, Mexican Texas, and of course, The Texas Revolution.
-In the 2nd semester we will transition to the U.S. History and start with the landscape of the current United States.
-Included in the last part of the year will be European exploration, 13 colonies, events leading up to the American Revolution and the Revolution itself.
+7th grade Texas History is a one-semester course.
+We will begin by focusing on the basics of the geography of our great state and roll through the many eras that include Spanish Texas, Mexican Texas, and of course, the Texas Revolution.
+In the 2nd semester, we will transition to U.S. History and start with the landscape of the current United States.
+Included in the last part of the year will be European exploration, 13 colonies, events leading up to the American Revolution, and the Revolution itself.

 8th grade U.S. History: This course will cover both semesters.
 The 8th graders will resume from where they left off from the previous school year.
-In this case, we will start with the events and the unrest in the United States leading up to the Civil War in the 1840's, reconstruction era, the western frontier, inventions and industry, both World Wars, and conclude with our War on Terrorism.
+In this case, we will start with the events and the unrest in the United States leading up to the Civil War in the 1840s, the Reconstruction Era, the western frontier, inventions and industry, both World Wars and conclude with our War on Terrorism.